Mark Carney hails landmark COP26 finance alliance but green groups warn of loopholes

 However, the Environmental Justice Foundation said that providing the vast sum of money was not enough in isolation.

-The Bank on Our Future campaign group described the plans as “a mile wide and an inch deep,” warning that those asset managers who have signed up to GFANZ have only aligned around 35 per cent of their total assets to net zero targets.
+The Bank on Our Future campaign group described the plans as “a mile wide and an inch deep”, warning those asset managers who had signed up to GFANZ had only aligned around 35 per cent of their total assets to net zero targets.